-In AC 2021-2022, the target was met.
-In AC 2021-2022, 100% of candidates met target and scored "Target" on the rubric (n = 5).
+In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n =

+25) in addition, eight candidates received funding for their proposals.
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that feedback and remediation provided during the grant writing process satisfied CEC standards requiring mastery and allowed all candidates to be successful.